uqrmaie1/admixtools/README.md

 to my attention.
-In no particular order, I want to thank Ornob Alam, Ming-Shan Wang, Angad Johar, Ezgi Altınışık, Tobias Göllner, Christian Huber, Kale, Ted Kandell, Fraser Combe, Matthew Williams, Lenny Dykstra, Kristján Moore, Dilawer Khan, Lareb Humayoun, and Sánta Benedek
+In no particular order, I want to thank Ornob Alam, Ming-Shan Wang, Angad Johar, Ezgi Altınışık, Tobias Göllner, Christian Huber, Kale, Ted Kandell, Fraser Combe, Matthew Williams, Lenny Dykstra, Kristján Moore, Dilawer Khan, Lareb Humayoun, Sánta Benedek, Steven Rosenberg, Daniel Tabin, and Benjamin Peter

 If you expected to see your name here but I failed to include it, please let me know about it!